tock/tock-bootloader/README.md

 The bootloader is stable, but there are future improvements we would like to see added:

-- Written in Rust.
-The bootloader should be a special version of the TockOS kernel and leverage the memory protection guarantees that Rust can provide.
 - Arbitrary code start location.
 Right now the bootloader assumes that the main application code is at address `0x10000`, and that is currently a hardcoded value.
 This should ideally be a special flag that can get updated if we want